oracle/docker-images/OracleWebLogic/dockerfiles/14.1.1.0/README.md

         `$ docker images`

-     If the WebLogic imagte is built extending Oracle Server JRE 8, then the built image will be called oracle/weblogic:14.1.1.0-developer-8
+     If the WebLogic image is built extending Oracle Server JRE 8, then the built image will be called oracle/weblogic:14.1.1.0-developer-8
-     If the WebLogic imagte is built extending Oracle JDK 11, then the built image will be called oracle/weblogic:14.1.1.0-developer-11
+     If the WebLogic image is built extending Oracle JDK 11, then the built image will be called oracle/weblogic:14.1.1.0-developer-11

 ### Running a single server domain from the image